Swarmops/Swarmops/README.md

 (the install sometimes hangs on installing a dependent package, apache2-mod-mono, right after the message _apache2_invoke: Enable module_mod_mono_.
 That's not an issue with Swarmops, but still irritating.
 It manifests as Apache trying to restart ("Restarting web server apache2...") and freezing there.
 This irritating bug in the apache2-mod-mono install can be released by opening a second shell and restarting Apache using `/etc/init.d/apache2 restart` in the second shell, at which point the install in the first shell will continue.)

-Install a new Virtual Host in Apache, a Mono host, pointing at /usr/share/swarmops/frontend as its directory.
+If you installed onto a clean server, Swarmops will offer to configure Apache to use Swarmops as the default site.
+If you prefer to configure this manually, install a new Virtual Host in Apache, a Mono host, pointing at /usr/share/swarmops/frontend as its directory.
 We're using /usr/bin/mod-mono-server4 as our server.
 Note the 4 at the end; many configurators are old and will set a 2 there.
+See /etc/apache2/sites-available/swarmops.conf for a template file.

-Navigate to the new site and configure from there.
+Navigate to the new site and continue installation from the running site.

 Once configured and logged in, you may also want to install